Best Colleges & Universities in Louisiana

 Louisiana State University at Alexandria is a rural public university with a 2,000-acre campus.
 It was named one of the top ten public colleges with the lowest in-state tuition by U.S. News and World Report.
-With a total enrollment of 3,372 and a female-to-male ratio of 2:1, you’re guaranteed a study-focused environment with few distractions at one of the great colleges in LA.
+With a total enrollment of 3,372 and a female-to-male ratio of 2:1, LSU-A guarantees a study-focused environment with few distractions as one of the great colleges in Louisiana.

-LSUA’s student-faculty ratio of 20:1 and exclusive focus on undergraduate education ensure that you get personalized attention in your major of choice.
+LSUA’s student-faculty ratio of 20:1 and exclusive focus on undergraduate education ensure that students get personalized attention in their major of choice.
 Popular majors include nursing, business administration, criminal justice, biology, education and liberal arts.
 LSUA also offers several degree programs 100% online, a boon to working adults and those who live far from the campus.

 Academically-gifted students may choose to join the LSUA Honors Program, which provides enhanced learning experiences, research opportunities, and priority registration in a close-knit and intimate group of scholars.
 More than 30 student organizations and an active NAIA status offer students a wide variety of extracurricular options.
 The campus contains a 9-hole golf course and fully-equipped fitness center.